LorisFriedel/best-time-to-meet-gcal/README.md

 #### No calendar data available
 If you get "No calendar data could be retrieved for any attendees":

+1. **Missing permissions**: You may not have completed all required setup steps (see "insufficient permissions" section above)
-1. **External groups**: Group email addresses don't have calendars.
+2. **External groups**: Group email addresses don't have calendars.
 You need individual member emails.
-2. **Large groups (200+ members)**: Google Calendar API cannot process groups with more than 200 members in a single request.
-The tool now automatically handles this by batching requests.
+3. **Large groups (200+ members)**: Google Calendar API has a hard limit - it cannot process groups with more than 200 members in a single request.
+The tool automatically handles this by batching requests, BUT you must first have proper permissions to read the group members via Directory API.
-3. **Calendar sharing**: Calendars must be shared with you (at minimum "free/busy" visibility).
+4. **Calendar sharing**: Calendars must be shared with you (at minimum "free/busy" visibility).
-4. **Wrong domain**: Verify the email addresses are from domains you have access to.
+5. **Wrong domain**: Verify the email addresses are from domains you have access to.

 #### Groups not resolving
 Delete `token.json` and re-authenticate to get the new directory scopes.